zaiisao/Documentation/en/Audio Broadcast/start_live_audio_web.md

 Pay attention to the settings of `mode` and `codec` when creating the client:

 - `mode` determines the [channel profile](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#channel-profile).
-We use the `rtc` mode for one-to-one or group calls and the `live` mode for [live broadcasts](https://docs.agora.io/en/Agora%20Platform/terms?platform=All%20Platforms#live-broadcast-core-concepts).
+We use the `rtc` mode for one-to-one or group calls and the `live` mode for live interactive streaming.
 - `codec` sets the codec that the web browser uses for encoding and decoding.
 Set it as `h264` as long as Safari 12.1 or earlier is involved in the call.
 If you need to use the web app on mobile phones, see [Use Web SDK on Mobile Devices](https://docs.agora.io/en/faq/web_on_mobile) for details.

 ### Set the client role

-A Live Broadcast channel has two client roles: host and audience, and the default role is audience.
+A live streaming channel has two client roles: host and audience, and the default role is audience.
 After setting the channel profile to `"live"`, your app may use the following steps to set the client role:

 1. Ask the user to choose a role.
 2. Call the `Client.setClientRole` method and pass in the client role set by the user.